Window cleaner

 You don't need to study any specific subjects to do this job.
 It's more important that you have relevant skills and experience.

-A driving licence is useful and may be essential for some roles.
+A driving licence is useful.
+In fact, it may be essential for some roles.

 Some local authorities may need you to apply for a licence before you can legally work as a window cleaner.
 This licence has to be renewed after a period of time, normally three years.